ncatlab/nlab-content/pages/0/0/0/4/4000/content.md

 The above Cech-Deligne cocycle construction of $\hat c(\nabla)$ may be understood as a special case of the general construction of Chern-Weil homomorphism by the methods discussed at [[∞-Chern-Weil theory]].

-We first give now the main statement of how this works, and then afterwards explain where the various ingredients come from.
+We briefly recall the general approach and then spell out the details.

 The basic ingredients in [[∞-Chern-Weil theory]] that give the refinement of a [[characteristic class]] to a morphism